aersoares81/PCAngsd-PCA-Plots-in-R/README.md

 #library(RColorBrewer)

 # Make sure you're in the right place
+# Don't forget to edit this!
-basedir <- "~/Your/path/here/" # Make sure to edit this to match your $BASEDIR
+basedir <- "~/Your/path/here/"

 # Load the output from PCAangsd
 cov_quad <- as.matrix(read.table(paste0(basedir, "output.cov"), header = F))